 The Milky Way Galaxy - Our Home

-The Milky Way galaxy is a giant star-city.
-Our Sun is one star in the
+The Milky Way galaxy is the

 A galaxy like the Milky Way as viewed from the top, and the

 actual Milky Way as viewed in the infrared

 |Like other spiral galaxies, the Milky Way has a bulge, a disk, and a halo.
 Although all are parts of the same galaxy, each contains different objects.
 The halo and central bulge contain old stars and the disk is filled with gas, dust, and young stars.
 Our Sun is itself a fairly young star at only 5 billion years old.
 The Milky Way galaxy is at least 5 billion years older than that.|

 A Matter of Scale - interactive showing the sizes of things, from very tiny to huge - from NSF